ps-trivia/ps-trivia.github.io/trivia-tracker.md

 ##### Main Series Clause

 All questions about Pokemon games are in the context of the most recent main series games.
-If the answer to your question comes from a side game and could apply to main series mechanics/characters, you must mention which side game you're referring to in your question.
-Pokemon Let's Go and Pokemon Legends: Arceus are not main series games.
+Asking about content exclusive to side games is always allowed, but if your question could apply to main series mechanics/characters, you must disambiguate by mentioning which games you are referring to.
+Pokemon Let’s Go and Pokemon Legends are considered side games for this purpose.

-Furthermore, all questions will assume the National Dex.
-However, all mechanics, such as battle mechanics, item mechanics, move mechanics, etc. would default to the context of the current VGC game, which are currently Pokemon Scarlet and Violet.
+Furthermore, all questions assume the Pokemon HOME National Dex, which includes new Pokemon introduced in Pokemon Legends.
+However, all mechanics, such as battle mechanics, item mechanics, move mechanics, etc. default to the context of the current VGC game, which currently remains Pokemon Scarlet and Violet.
+If a Pokemon lacks some attribute (e.g an Ability) due to not being transferrable to a game with these mechanics, it is considered an invalid answer with respect to that attribute.

+Due to its mechanical differences and presently uncertain scope, Pokemon Champions is not yet considered the current VGC game default.
+It can be treated as a side game for the purposes of asking about Champions-specific mechanics.

 ![Main series](/assets/images/tt-main-series.png)
 *Skyridge Machamp has the ability Immunity in the TCG, but Zangoose counts because of Main Series Clause.*